pfrazee/ssbmail/README.md

 ### Status: experimental

-MX is still under development.
+SSBMail is still under development.
 Here are some important reasons to use caution:

- - MX hasn't been audited.
+ - SSBMail hasn't been audited.
- - MX depends on a lot of NPM packages, which are fetched on install; we have to trust NPM and the package-owners not to do Bad Things.
+ - SSBMail depends on a lot of NPM packages, which are fetched on install; we have to trust NPM and the package-owners not to do Bad Things.
- - MX is a new system.
+ - SSBMail is a new system.
 There will be flaws, there always is.